-- A general dictionary, such as Webster's Dictionary - A law dictionary, such as Black's Law Dictionary - A law dictionary for non-lawyers, such as Law Dictionary for Non-Lawyers by Daniel Oran
+- A general dictionary, such as Merriam-Webster's dictionary - A law dictionary, such as Black's Law Dictionary - A law dictionary for nonlawyers, such as Law Dictionary for Non-Lawyers by Daniel Oran

-This resource guide also includes a glossary at the back.
+This resource guide also includes a glossary.

-Point of Discussion: English Language and Tribal Law
+Point of Discussion: English language and tribal law

-- How many people in our community speak our traditional language? - Does English always reflect our tribal community values accurately? - Are there legal terms in our traditional language which might be important to use in our tribal laws?
+- How many people in our community speak our traditional language? - Does English always reflect our tribal community values accurately? - Are there legal terms in our traditional language that might be important to use in our tribal laws?